 This event will be held at the Marshall Hall, Center for Leadership and Ethics at the Virginia Military Institute.
 These speakers will be joined by Sarah Farmer, Research Faculty and Lecturer at the Yale University Divinity School.
 Dr. Farmer, a former Berea College Shepherd Intern, will moderate the Panel among the speakers.
-The symposium agenda and registration are now available.
+The symposium agenda is now available.

 Robin Steinberg will speak on: “Re-entry for Dignity and a ‘Productive’ Life.”
 A graduate of NYU Law School, Ms. Steinberg has been a public defender for her entire career.
 As the Founder and Executive Director of The Bronx Defenders, Ms. Steinberg developed and pioneered holistic defense, a client-centered model of public defense that looks beyond a criminal case to address underlying causes and collateral consequences of criminal justice involvement.
 She has been honored by the National Legal Aid & Defender Association and the New York Bar Association for her leadership and for her many civic initiatives on behalf of criminal justice reform.
 Ms. Steinberg has taught trial skills and has served as a Lecturer-in-Law at various law schools, including Columbia Law School.
 She has spoken at many forums and published in multiple law journals, including the Washington and Lee Law Review.